mostaf7583/Telekinesis/README.md

 7. Solution: The `Solution` class is used to store the results of each search algorithm, including the expansion sequence, remaining nodes in the queue, the goal node (if found), and a boolean indicating whether a solution exists.

-## how you implemented the various search algorithms
+##  implemention  the various search algorithms

 1. Breadth-First Search (BFS):
    - You used an `ArrayList` called `queue` to store the nodes to be expanded.